- Become a blogger

-Selling an online estate can be as much if not more profitable of flipping and selling a real estate asset.
+Selling an online estate can be as much if not more profitable than flipping and selling a real estate asset.

 In fact, if you go on a site like flippa.com, a marketplace to buy and sell online businesses you’ll notice websites selling anywhere from $500 up to $500k!

 Become an SEO consultant

-Google is the most popular search engines in the world.
+Google is the most popular search engine in the world.
 Each day billions of queries get processed by it.

 The great thing is that Google shares many of those queries data.
 In short, with simple keyword research, you can uncover many ideas on how to create content for business.

 The other news is that many don’t know how to use that and don’t have a clue about how Google works.